gatsbyjs/gatsby/rfcs/typescript-refactor.md

 1. Add a tsconfig.json to the package with an `"extends": "../../tsconfig.json"` entry.
 2. Begin changing files from .js to .ts and adding types!

 Spending all of our time on a rewrite is not the goal.
 Adoption should be incremental, but focused.
 There are real wins to be had if we can have 100% TS migration, so that is the goal.
-In general, this is the philosophy to be had:

-If you are working on a feature or fix, any file you touch consider if you can easily switch it to TS.
+In general, this is the philosophy to be had: If you are working on a feature or fix, any file you touch consider if you can easily switch it to TS.
 If so, do it.

-Else if you have downtime, or are unsure what to work on, switch one of the “harder” files to TS.
+Additionally we will be **heavily** relying on the community to make this conversion happen.
+We will create a detailed issue with work to be completed and anyone can get involved!

 Once we hit 85% TypeScript migration, we will then make it a specific action to invest our time in switching files to reach 100%.
 Having 100% coverage brings the value of having the most sound codebase, the most IDE integration and the ability to use `tsc` as our build tool instead of babel.